korayozkal/comicbook_library/spec.md

 Also in the edit and show views I used the same conditional to display the edit and display form options.

  X-Include user input validations
+ I used validations in my models to make sure to keep the data clean.

+ X-BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)

+I used error messages in my controller actions and view forms to inform the validation criteria must be met to complete the action.

+For example:
+If username or password is an empty string
+    if params[:username] == ""  || params[:password] == ""
+the user will see the error message
+	@error = "Username and password must be filled out." set in the view by the line of code below
+    <h3 style="color:red;"><%=@error%></h3>

- X-BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) X-Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+ X-Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

+ My README.md file includes the information requested about.
+Please check the README.md file for details.

 Confirm
  X-You have a large number of small Git commits